MDS-book/MDS-book/README.md

 # MDS-book
 This is the main repository for supplementary material (such as Python scripts or figures) for the MDS book.

+Content:
+- The directory `code` contains jupyter notebooks and Python scripts with all code snippets and scripts from the book -- sometimes with a few additional examples.

 <!--
 ## Contributions